Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: RQ2: Effectiveness and Efficiency of Repair

 Before checking for the repair correctness of each repaired statement, we first check if ChatGPT has the correct matching result for the broken statement because a correct repair can only be generated after a correct matching.

-\textbf{Repair Correctness.} As the ground truth repaired statements (the repair written by developers of the Web apps) are unavailable in our dataset and the repaired statements generated by ChatGPT may have diverse fix patterns, we need to manually validate the correctness of all generated repaired statements.
-To reduce the manual effort in validating the repair correctness for the generated repaired statements, we use a semi-automated approach to verify the correctness of each generated repaired statement.
+\textbf{Repair Correctness.} As the ground truth repaired statements written by developers of the Web apps are unavailable in our dataset, and the repaired statements generated by ChatGPT may have diverse but semantically-equivalent fixes, we need to manually validate the correctness of all generated repaired statements.
+To reduce the manual effort in validation, we use a semi-automated approach.
 Specifically, given the original broken statement $o$, the repaired statement $r$, and the ground truth element $e$, we design a parser that automatically parses the locator type (e.g., \texttt{By.name} and \texttt{By.xpath}), and the expression within the locator (e.g., the XPath value) in the repaired statement $r$ to verify their correctness with respect to the ground truth element $e$.
-For example, if ChatGPT uses \texttt{By.xpath} as the locator, it should use the XPath information of the element rather than the value of other attributes.
-To identify cases that require subsequent manual analysis, our parser also finds repaired statements where more substantial changes have been introduced by ChatGPT, including (1) different types of locators are used in $o$ and $r$ are used or (2) additional statements have been added to the repaired statement $r$.
+For example, if ChatGPT uses \texttt{By.xpath} as the locator, it should use the XPath information of $e$ rather than the value of other attributes.
+Our parser also identifies cases requiring manual analysis where more substantial changes have been introduced by ChatGPT, including (1) different types of locators between $o$ and $r$, and (2) additional statements added to the repaired statement $r$.

-The ``Repair'' columns in Table \ref{table:matching_repair_result} shows the repair results for all evaluated approaches.
-We can observe that the number of correct repair is almost equal to the number of correct matching (except for one case in \vistatool{} and \edtool+ChatGPT, respectively). \vistatool{} fails to repair one statement in Claroline after correctly matching the element as it currently does not support the repair of assertion values~\cite{vista}.
-Meanwhile, for MantisBT, \edtool+ChatGPT correctly matches the element but generates a repair that modify the original intention of the broken statements.
-Specifically, we consider the repair as incorrect because the broken statement sends a text input ``'' to the element, but \edtool's repaired statement sends ``Test'' to the element, which change the intention of original test statement.
-Nevertheless, the \edtool+ChatGPT combination still excels with the best performance with 121 correct repairs.
+The ``Fix'' columns in Table \ref{table:matching_repair_result} shows the repair results for all approaches.
+The results of the combination approaches (with self-correction) are not only the best results across the four runs, on average, \vistatool{}+ChatGPT, \watertool{}+ChatGPT, and \edtool+ChatGPT achieve success in 2.17, 2.01, and 2.89 runs out of 4, respectively, indicating consistent performance across different runs.
+From Table \ref{table:matching_repair_result}, we can observe that the number of correct repair is almost equal to the number of correct matching, except for one case in \edtool+ChatGPT.
+For MantisBT, \edtool+ChatGPT correctly matches a element but generates a repair that modifies the original intention of the broken statement.
+Specifically, the broken statement sends an empty text input ``'' to the element, but \edtool's repaired statement sends ``Test'' to the element.
+Nevertheless, \edtool+ChatGPT still excels with the best performance (122 correct repairs).